 If you want to get the most out of this credit card, you’ll need to keep track of their official quarterly bonus categories.
 Another great option is Chase Freedom Unlimited.
 On travels purchased through Chase Ultimate Rewards, members earn 5 percent, 3 percent on dining and drugstore purchases, and 1.5 percent on other transactions!

-When it comes to cash-back credit cards, the Chase Freedom Unlimited is an excellent one to get started with because you may receive hefty rewards for every purchase, no matter where you spend.
+When it comes to cash-back credit cards, Chase Freedom Unlimited is an excellent one to get started with because you may receive hefty rewards for every purchase, no matter where you spend.

 8. Say Goodbye to Debt | Zephyr Chan – Growth Marketer & Founder of BetterTools